ARTbio/startbio/docs/AnalyseGenomes_2025/manage_galaxy.md

 - [x] Click the 3 vertical dots in the line of your VM and select `Suspendre` (or `Suspend` with the english interface)
 - [x] You may also stop it, but it will take more time the next time you start it.

-- [x] Please, make a last effort by reading the [next section](manage_VM.md) which summarize important guidelines about the management of your Virtual Machines (VMs) during the rest of the course.
+  :warning: Please, make a last effort by reading the [next section](manage_VM.md) which summarize important guidelines about the management of your Virtual Machines (VMs) during the rest of the course.

+  :warning: Pay a particular attention to [this part](manage_VM.md#3.-Stalled-jobs-in-your-Galaxy-histories) !